Blackmagic Resolve Micro Color Panel

 DaVinci Resolve Mini Panel

-Portable panel with three high-resolution dials, display for menu access, 12 knobs for primary corrections, and buttons for selecting tools, adding nodes, and making secondary color adjustments.
+Portable panel with three high-resolution dials, a screen for accessing menus, 12 knobs for primary corrections, and buttons for selecting tools, adding nodes, and making secondary color adjustments.

 DaVinci Resolve Advanced Panel